sambenko/esp32s3-box-devicescript-bme680-mqtt/README.md

 Node.js 16+ must be installed first as well as the DeviceScript VSCode extension from Microsoft DevLabs.
 I recommend reading the [tutorial](https://microsoft.github.io/devicescript/getting-started/vscode) for setting up DeviceScript.

 Clone this project, connect your ESP32S3-BOX (or any other device, but you need to switch to/create the respective board config) and Navigate to Devices/Flash Firmware...
 (CMD + Shift + P and >DeviceScript:Flash Firmware...).
+ESP32S3-BOX board config should be in the list of options.

 After successful flash, click Connect Device button in Devices tab (or >DeviceScript:Connect...)